The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data

-We find that the local RH problems in $\mathcal{D}$ can be matched with a solvable RH model associated with the Painlev\'{e}-II function.
-The key to deal with singularity caused by $|r(\pm1)| = 1$ is the method proposed by Cuccagna and Jenkins in \cite{cs2016}.
-This method permits the asymptotic properties of the similar and self-similar region can be matched, and thus no new shock wave asymptotic forms appear.
-For this reason, the Painlev\'{e}-type asymptotics is still effective for $|r(\pm1)|=1$.
-Our main result is stated as follows \begin{theorem} For the initial value $q_0\in \tanh x +H^{4,4}(\mathbb{R})$, the associated reflection coefficient and the discrete spectrums are $\{r(z), \nu_n\}_{n=1}^{N} $.
+Our main result is now stated as follows. \begin{theorem} For the initial value $q_0-\tanh x \in H^{4,4}(\mathbb{R})$, the associated reflection coefficient and the discrete spectrums are $\{r(z), \nu_n\}_{n=1}^{N} $.
 The long-time asymptotics of the solution $q(x,t)$ to the Cauchy problem (\ref{cmkdv})-(\ref{init1}) for the defocusing complex mKdV equation in a transition region (\ref{D}) is recovered by

 where